locomote/tycoon/INSTRUCTIONS.md

 ## First Steps

 ![LocoBot](/public/images/loco-bot.png)
-Click the Robot Button for both teams, and see the game mechanics at play. **Your goal is to write an API to replace the Robot on one of the teams.**
+Click the Robot Button for both teams, and see the game mechanics at play. **Your goal is to write an JSON Web Service to replace the Robot on one of the teams.**

 ![LocoBot](/public/images/brain.png)
 To use your API - enter the API's endpoint into the relevant teams API textbox (i.e. `http://myhost.com/my_endpoint`), then click on the brain.